roytang/blog/content/post/2024/03/weeknotes-03-03/index.md

 ### Walking and Health

-This past week (Sunday through Saturday) Google Fit says I walked a a mere 60,964 steps.
+This past week (Sunday through Saturday) Google Fit says I walked a mere 60,964 steps.
 This is my lowest weekly total since the year began!
 This averages out to 10k+ per day, but I actually missed the quota both last Sunday and yesterday (Saturday), both busy weekeneds due to family activities.

 ### Things I've Been Thinking About